Rohituddagiri/CFPB-Consumer-Complaint-Data-Warehousing/README.md

 ## 🏗️ Project Overview

 This project demonstrates a comprehensive **end-to-end data engineering solution** for processing Consumer Financial Protection Bureau (CFPB) complaint data using **Azure Databricks** and implementing a **Medallion Architecture**.
-The solution showcases modern data engineering practices including incremental data processing, dimensional modeling, and automated data governance.
+The solution showcases modern data engineering practices including incremental data processing, dimensional modeling, and automated data governance.The details about this data can be found here [link](https://cfpb.github.io/api/ccdb/fields.html)

 ### 🎯 Business Problem
 Financial institutions need to analyze consumer complaint patterns to: